Asking for advice in the clothing store

 4. Waarom maken winkels altijd veel nieuwe kleren volgens Kiki Borel?

-(Why do stores always produce a lot of new clothes according to Kiki Borel?)
+(Why do stores always make a lot of new clothes according to Kiki Borel?)

 Exercise 2: Dialogue